AvrilMaleham/basic_chatbot/README.md

 Will build the app as 4 microservices: UI, API, vector store, and a service to build the vector store.

-Open [http://localhost:8000/docs](http://localhost:8000/docs) to view the Swagger the browser.
+Open [http://localhost:8000/docs](http://localhost:8000/docs) to view the Swagger in the browser.

-Open [http://localhost:8501/docs](http://localhost:8501/docs) to view the UI the browser.
+Open [http://localhost:8501/docs](http://localhost:8501/docs) to view the UI in the browser.